Suggested links

 Are there natural sleeping pills?

-Natural sleep aids do not cause withdrawal or addiction after use.
+Yes, and natural sleep aids do not cause withdrawal or addiction after use.
 There are many non-addictive alternatives to sleeping pills, such as melatonin.

 What are the most abused sleeping pills?

-The most abused sleeping pills are Ambien, Lunesta, and Sonata.
-These medications are known as Z-drugs and are classified as nonbenzodiazepines.
-However, they also carry a higher risk for developing an addiction than other sleep medications and should therefore only be taken under medical supervision.
+However, they also carry a higher risk of developing an addiction than other sleep medications and should only be taken under medical supervision.

 Kent S. Hoffman, D.O. is a founder of Addiction HelpReviewed by:Kent S. Hoffman, D.O.